Representation: General Management

 BBC Music Magazine

-At the heart of both his piano playing and conducting is his life as a composer.
+Mustonen’s life as a composer is at the heart of both his piano playing and conducting.
 Mustonen has a deeply held conviction that each performance must have the freshness of a first performance, so that audience and performer alike encounter the composer as a living contemporary.
 In this respect he recalls Mahler’s famous dictum, that tradition can be laziness, yet he is equally suspicious of the performance that seeks only to be different.
 This tenacious spirit of discovery leads him to explore many areas of repertoire beyond the established canon.

 Olli Mustonen’s recording catalogue is typically broad-ranging and distinctive.
 His release on Decca of Preludes by Shostakovich and Alkan received the Edison Award and Gramophone Award for the Best Instrumental Recording.
-In 2002, Mustonen signed to the Ondine label, with whom his most recent releases include Respighi’s Concerto in modo Misolidio with Sakari Oramo and the Finnish Radio Symphony Orchestra and a critically acclaimed disc of Scriabin’s piano music.
+In 2002, Mustonen signed to the Ondine label, on which his most recent releases include Respighi’s Concerto in modo Misolidio with Sakari Oramo and the Finnish Radio Symphony and a critically acclaimed disc of Scriabin’s piano music.
+More recently, Mustonen released a highly-acclaimed recording of his own Cello Sonata on the BIS label, for which he was joined by Steven Isserlis.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.